sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 }
 ```

-You can also get a similar result using the ES6 spread syntax:
+You could also write this more concisely using the ES6 spread syntax:

 ```js
 function addNumber() {